stampcodes/GridironWarriorNFT/README.md

 This project creates a limited collection of 10 unique NFTs, each representing a "Gridiron Warrior - QB Edition".
 Users can mint an NFT for a fee (0.01 ETH) and receive a randomly generated token from the collection, using Chainlink VRF to guarantee randomness.

+## Status of the Project

+The **GridironWarriorNFT** project is currently in development.
+The **smart contracts** have been fully implemented, tested, and deployed on the Sepolia network.
+The **frontend** is currently under development and will be added in future updates.

+### Completed:

+- Smart contracts for minting NFTs using Chainlink VRF and Hardhat.
+- Integration with IPFS for decentralized storage of NFT metadata.
+- Deployed contracts on the Sepolia test network.

+### In Progress:

+- Frontend interface for interacting with the smart contracts.
+- User-friendly minting and NFT management interface.

 ## Features

 - **Limited Minting**: Only 10 NFTs can be minted.